Glynis George

 Research

-Dr. George’s recent research has focused on the experiences of immigrant newcomers and the ways in which newcomers are included and excluded from community/urban social and political contexts.
-Her research focus is reflected in her recent project:
+Dr. George’s recent research has focused on the experiences of migrant agricultural workers, service and supports for MAWS, and the ways in which MAWs are included and excluded from community support, and citizenship entitlements.
+Previous research has examined the experiences of immigrant newcomers in Windsor Essex.

 Current projects include: